 Transparency and accountability are core principles at Uplift, which is why we respect your rights to privacy and data control.
-Participants and members can expect full compliance with both General Data Protection Regulations (GDPR) and Ireland’s own data protection laws.
+Participants and members can expect full compliance with both the General Data Protection Regulation (GDPR) and Ireland’s own data protection laws.

 This Policy applies to all personal data collected, processed and stored by Uplift in the course of its activities.
 This Policy is designed to ensure Uplift’s compliance with the following legislation:

 - The European General Data Protection Regulation (GDPR)

-- The EU Electronic Communications Regulations (2011)
+- The EU Electronic Communications “ePrivacy” Regulations (2011)

 Uplift, as a data controller, collects, processes and stores personal data on an ongoing basis - only when a member permits us to do so.
-Uplift collects data about its staff, donors, partners and programme participants who come into contact with the organisation through our work.
+Uplift collects data about its staff, volunteers, donors, partners and members who come into contact with the organisation through our work.
 We process personal data for the following reasons: